 Summit Lake mile 22.5

-To the summit = 5.4 miles gain 1,460’ at 4.6% to elevation 14,150’.
+To the summit is 5.4 miles, gaining 1,460’ at 4.6% to elevation 14,150’.

-Miles 21-22 just before Summit Lake
+Miles 21-22 just before Summit Lake.

-Each July cyclists race to from Idaho Springs (7,560’) to the end of the pavement above 14,000’ in the Bob Cook Memorial Bicycle Race.
+Each July cyclists race from Idaho Springs (7,560’) to the end of the pavement above 14,000’ in the Bob Cook Memorial Bicycle Race.
 This ride is named after Bob Cook, who died of melanoma at age 23 after having won the race an unbelievable six times in his young life.
 The race has been held every year (except three) since its inaugural in 1962.
 Professional (or soon to be professional) cyclists have won the race over the years, such as: Alexi Grewal 1981, 1984, 1990; Ned Overend 1985-1986; Michael Engleman 1991-1995; Jonathan Vaughters 1997, 1999; Scott Moninger 1998, 2000-2002; Tom Danielson 4004, 2007, 2009; Peter Stetina 2010; LeRoy Popowski 2011-2013; Christopher Carr 2013; Lachlan Morton 2015; Chris Butler 2016; Chad Haga 2017; and Gregory Daniel 2018.

 Roadway and Traffic: Miles 0-13 are along Highway 103 (Chicago Creek and Squaw Creek Roads).
 The highway surface is a smooth two lane road with no bike lane, but minimal traffic, particularly along the last several miles before the Mt Evans Road turn off.
-Traffic is mild for the entire climb on Mt Evans Road (14 miles) and the roadway surface good, although a little rough for the 5 mile descent from the top to Summit Lake.
+Traffic is mild for the entire climb on Mt.
+Evans Road (14 miles) and the roadway surface good, although a little rough for the five mile descent from the top to Summit Lake.